David M. Hart

 I published “Diversify, Domesticate, and Disrupt: Strengthening America’s Nascent Effort To Build a Resilient And Robust Solar PV Supply Chain” with the Energy Innovation Reform Project.

-I published an article on “future avoided emissions” with PhD student Hyeseon Na.
+PhD student Hyeseon Na.and I published an article on “future avoided emissions.`”

 I moderated a fireside chat on the main stage of the 2023 ARPA-E summit with Arati Prabhakar, President Biden’s science advisor.